 Modesty is attractive

 The office is no place to look sexy.
-Don’t indulge in hemlines that are more than 3 inches above the knee, strap or tank tops, sheer dresses without inners or high heels just for the sake of adding style.
+Don’t indulge in hemlines that are more than 3 inches above the knee, strap or tank tops, sheer dresses without appropriate inners or high heels just for the sake of adding style.
 You don’t want to give an inaccurate impression of yourself.
 Dress like you mean work.
-A safe V-neck t-shirt and a pair of jeans could turn out more attractive than you imagine; it all comes down to what flatters your figure.
+A safe V-neck t-shirt and a pair of denims could turn out more attractive than you imagine; it all comes down to what flatters your figure.

 Your shoes can define you